pip Platform Docs

 The user who creates a token for an X profile.
 They initiate the deployment transaction.

 The X account the token is created for.
-They receive 10% vested supply and claim 80% of trading fees.
+They receive 10% vested supply and 90% of the beneficiary fee share.

-The underlying protocol that handles token deployment, Uniswap V4 pool creation, fee management, and token vesting.
+The underlying protocol that handles token deployment, Uniswap V4 multicurve pool creation with rehype hooks, fee management, and token vesting.

 The platform's native token.
 All platform fees are used to buy and permanently burn $PIPAI.